 New development regulations or amendments to development regulations may be initiated at any time by a recommendation from the Department to the Board.
 After receipt of a recommendation from the Department on 1 or more proposed development regulations or amendments, the Board shall, in a public meeting, consider the Department recommendation on the proposed regulation(s) or amendment(s) and decide whether to initiate review of the proposed regulation(s) or amendment(s).
 If the Board decides to initiate review of the proposed regulation(s) or amendment(s), it shall refer the same to the Planning Commission for review, consistent with the provisions of SCC 14.08.080 through 14.08.100.
-A decision by the Board to initiate the regulation(s)
+A decision by the Board to initiate the regulation(s) or amendment(s) review process at this stage is procedural only and does not constitute a decision by the Board as to whether the regulation or amendment will ultimately be approved.

-Comment [RW11]: Exception reworded
+Comment [RW11]: Exception reworded below.